 A fiduciary policy may provide comprehensive coverage to the company, directors, officers, employees, administration committees, employee benefits companies, etc. The fiduciaries are covered for fines, penalties, and punitive damages following lawsuits.

 - Criminal or illegal actions

 How much does Fiduciary Insurance Cost?

-Generally, an employer purchases fiduciary insurance to cover the fiduciaries working for them.
+Generally, an employer purchases fiduciary liability coverage to protect the fiduciaries working for them.
 Even so, it’s worth noting that fiduciaries should always prioritize beneficiaries’ interests over the company’s interests.